Terms and Conditions

 Disablities and Accomodations

-Backcountry, does not discriminate of the basis of disability.
+Backcountry Aviation does not discriminate of the basis of disability.
 We strive to offer our services to everyone but safety is always our chief priority.
 There are regulations and inherent challenges associated with enplaning and deplaning our aircraft, requiring passengers to be physically able to do so with minimal assistance.
-However, we try to accommodate all guests within reason.
+However, we do our best to try to accommodate all guests safely.
 While we are exempt from accessibility requirements, if you have a disability which requires assistance, please let us know.
 We will do our best to accommodate you and in the event we are unable, we will contact you with an explanation.
 Your service dog is free of charge if certification is provided when booking your flight.

 Unfit Passengers

 At the discretion of a Backcountry Representative or our Pilot, impaired passengers may be denied boarding.
-This includes passengers who are, or appear to be intoxicated or under the influence of drugs, are determined unable to perform in-flight emergency procedures such as opening the door and exiting the aircraft, and/or those who exhibit behavior deemed alarming or a threat to the safety of the flight.
-Note: Marijuana, although legal in Washington State, is Federally illegal.
-Backcountry Aviation, is subject to Federal regulations and thus it is not permitted on our flights.
+This includes passengers who are, or appear to be intoxicated or under the influence of drugs, are determined to be unable to perform in-flight emergency procedures such as opening the door and exiting the aircraft, and/or those who exhibit behavior deemed alarming or a threat to the safety of the flight.
+Note: Marijuana, although legal in Washington State, is illegal under federal law.
+Backcountry Aviation is subject to Federal regulations and thus marijuana is not permitted on our flights.

 Liability

-Backcountry Aviation, assumes no liability for overweight baggage that is left behind at any location from which your flight originates.
-Luggage is stored at the passengers own risk.
-Although not guaranteed, Point to Point Air will make every attempt to deliver your baggage at a later time.
-Backcountry Aviation, assumes no liability for items that are damaged during flight.
+Backcountry Aviation assumes no liability for overweight baggage that is left behind at any location from which your flight originates.
+Luggage is stored at passengers’ own risk.
+Backcountry Aviation assumes no liability for items that are damaged during flight.
 Pilots should be notified of your fragile items.
 Also, please be aware that items may shift in flight.